10 Best Vitamin D Supplements Reviewed

 Are you pregnant?

 Dark skin does not absorb sunlight as readily as fair skin does.
-This is why skin cancer is less commonly found among darker skinned individuals and African Americans.
+This is why skin cancer is less commonly found among darker skinned individuals.
 However, this can also be problematic when it comes to Vitamin D and Vitamin D intake.
-Darker skinned people will not absorb Vitamin D from sunlight as readily and as easily as fair skinned individuals.
+Darker complexions will not absorb Vitamin D from sunlight as readily and as easily as fair-skinned individuals.
 If you are darker skinned, it would be a wise choice to start incorporating Vitamin D into your daily supplement routine to make sure you do not run the risk of developing a Vitamin D deficiency.

 Can you easily swallow pills?